review-preproc User Guide

 #@end

-, and you get the *.re files embedded the hello
+//}After that, execute review-preproc or rake preproc, and you get the *.re files embedded the hello method in scripts/range.rb.

 //list[range.rb][range.rb(partial)]{